Al-Quadin Muhammad: Indianapolis Colts (second stint)

 On July 25, 2023, Muhammad signed a one-year contract with the Colts.
 He was released on August 29, 2023, and re-signed to the practice squad.
 On December 6, 2023, Muhammad was suspended for six games without pay by the NFL for violating the NFL’s policy on Performance Enhancing Drugs.
 He was not signed to a reserve/future contract after the season and thus became a free agent upon the expiration of his contract.

 Dallas Cowboys

 On August 1, 2024, Muhammad signed with the Dallas Cowboys.
 He was released on August 28.

 Detroit Lions

 On October 7, 2024, Muhammad signed with the Detroit Lions practice squad.
 He was promoted to the active roster on November 9.
 In 9 appearances (2 starts) for Detroit, Muhammad logged 1 pass deflection, 3.0 sacks, and 11 combined tackles.

 On March 19, 2025, Muhammad re-signed with the Lions.
+In Week 14, Muhammad recorded three sacks, three tackles, three tackles for loss, and four QB hits in a 44-30 win over the Dallas Cowboys, earning NFC Defensive Player of the Week.

+Tampa Bay Buccaneers

+On March 12, 2026, Muhammed signed with the Tampa Bay Buccaneers on a one-year contract worth up to $6 million.